-The Wriston Art Center Galleries staff are eager to assist all Lawrence University faculty with integrating objects and works of art from its collections into their courses and research.
-Please contact the Director and Curator, Beth A. Zinsli, if you are interested in learning more about the Galleries’ research and teaching resources.
+The Wriston Art Galleries staff are eager to assist all Lawrence University faculty with integrating objects and works of art from its collections into their courses and research.
+Please contact the Galleries' staff if you are interested in learning more about these research and teaching resources.

-The Wriston Art Center Galleries offers internships in museum and gallery work to Lawrence University students.
+The Wriston Art Galleries offers internships in museum and gallery work to Lawrence University students.
 Interns will receive hands-on experience in collections care and management, learn exhibition and installation practices, conduct research on visual and cultural objects, curate exhibitions, and explore issues relating to museum governance, politics, and education.
-The internship positions run during the Fall, Winter, Spring, and Summer Terms.
+The internship positions run during the Fall, Winter, and Spring terms and Summer recess.

 Eligible students should be declared in a major area applicable to museum work and demonstrate an interest in museum professions.
-Student interns must be available for a minimum of 5 hours per week, Monday through Friday between the hours of 8:30 am to 4:30 pm.
-Please contact the Gallery and Collections Coordinator, Leslie Walfish, for open internship positions, requirements, and application information.
+Student interns must be available for a minimum of 3 hours per week, Monday through Friday between the hours of 8:00 a.m. to 4:30 p.m.
+Contact the Galleries' staff about open internship positions.

-An object study session is a unique opportunity for Lawrence University students and faculty from any department or area, as well as other approved scholars, to research original works of art and cultural objects from the Wriston Art Center Galleries’ permanent collection in person.
+An object or print study session is a unique opportunity for Lawrence University students and faculty from any department or area, as well as other approved scholars, to research original works of art and cultural objects from the Wriston Art Galleries’ permanent collection in person.

-Arrange an appointment with the Collections Coordinator, Leslie Walfish, in person at the Quirk Print Study room, located in the Wriston Art Center, by phone at (920) 832-6890, or by email at email@example.com.
+Contact the Galleries' staff via phone, email, or by visiting the gallery offices (Wriston 227).
 Sessions may be scheduled on weekdays between the hours of 8:30 am and 4:30 pm.
 Groups and classes must arrange object study sessions in advance.
 Please make object study session appointments at least two days prior to the intended visit.
-If you need to cancel your object study session, please call at least 24 hours before the appointment time.

 When arranging an appointment for a study session, please include a list of the artists, artworks, or objects you are interested in researching.
-Please visit the Collection page for an outline of the Galleries’ major collections and a link to our ARTStor archive.
-You may also contact the Collections Coordinator for guidance and suggestions.
+Please visit the Collection page for an outline of the Galleries’ major collections and a link to our Artstor database, or contact the Galleries's staff for suggestions.

-The Collections Coordinator reserves the right to deny any object viewing request or session due to scheduling conflicts or the condition of the work.
+The Wriston Art Galleries reserves the right to deny any object viewing request or session due to scheduling conflicts or the condition of the work.